Tips

 A question asked time and time again is, “should I get my hair and makeup done?”
 This is a question that has no right or wrong answer.
 A benefit to having it professionally done is the ease of mind and confidence of knowing it will look great and photograph well.
 Plus if we are doing your family shoot in the studio, the studio lights can often washout some of the color in your face and a good professional can get you camera lighting ready but without straying away too much from your natural look.

 Frizzy hair in Florida is just real life.
-If you know you are a person that frizz or strays are going to bother you in photos then it might be worth getting your hard done or at least putting it into an updo where a few strays might look like part of the look.
-The humidity here can be really intense so a portrait session in the studio is also always an option.
+If you know you are a person that frizz or strays are going to bother you in photos then it might be worth getting your hair done or at least putting it into an updo where a few strays might look like part of the look.

 ONLINE OPTIONS

 Looking to buy a new outfit or two for your upcoming photoshoot?
-Here are some of my favorite online sites to browse:
+Here are some of online sites to browse:

 ADDITIONAL QUESTIONS